-The Puno Orogenic Gold Belt (POGB) is a highly prospective auriferous belt which follows the Andean trend and measures approximately 175 kilometres NW-SE by 75 kilometres NE-SW.
+The Puno Orogenic Gold Belt (POGB) is a highly prospective sediment-hosted auriferous belt which follows the Andean trend and measures approximately 175 kilometres NW-SE by 75 kilometres NE-SW.
 The gold belt is bordered by Bolivia to the east and the Madre de Dios region to the north, and contains numerous orogenic gold showings.
+The POGB is one of the world's least formally explored orogenic gold belts.

 The POGB occurs within a larger 3,400 km long belt of orogenic deposits which extends from northern Argentina, northwards through Bolivia and the Puno belt and up to the Pataz region located in northern Peru.
-Orogenic gold mineralization in the Puno region occurs in a variety of mostly structurally-controlled styles.
-Palamina is targeting continuous, tabular zones of multiple quartz veining hosted gold (+/- silver) mineralization within fine-grained, sheared, metamorphosed, sedimentary rocks.
+Orogenic gold mineralization in the Puno region occurs in a variety of mostly structurally-controlled styles, in general association with regional shear zone structures but also frequently along bedding-parallel "interbedding" planes.
+Palamina is targeting continuous, tabular zones of multiple quartz veining-hosted orogenic gold mineralization within fine-grained, sheared, weakly metamorphosed, sedimentary rocks.
 Tabular zones may occur as discrete, stacked, bedding-parallel horizons within the host rock.
-The sought after gold mineralization consists of native gold in continuous, discrete "packages" of quartz veins, veinlets and micro-veinlets and metallurgical recoveries are typically high.
-Artisanal mining methods will only allow for mining to 50 m below surface (legal limit), but many may penetrate to almost 100 m below the surface before the artisanal methods employed start to overly restrict air supply and dewatering capability.
-Meantime, orogenic gold deposits are known to extend to vertical depths greater than 1,000 m (important local examples include Ollachea & La Rinconada).
+Gold mineralization consists of native gold in continuous, distinctive "packages" of fine-grained sediment-hosted quartz veins, veinlets and micro-veinlets and metallurgical recoveries are typically high.
+Orogenic gold deposits are known to extend to vertical depths greater than 1,000 m (important local examples include Ollachea & La Rinconada).
+Under the articles of the latest mining laws, hard-rock artisanal mining methods do not have a legal limit relating to the depth to which the miners might mine, however are restricted to the number of metric tonnes (25 Tm) which can be extracted on any given day.

-Management Discussion & Analysis Three Month Period and Year Ended December 31, 2017
+Management Discussion & Analysis Nine Month Period Ended September 30, 2018

-The orogenic gold belt of Puno hosts more than 100 known hard-rock gold-mineralized occurrences and over 50 mines are undergoing exploitation in an artisanal manner.
-Little to no resource drilling and/or systematic exploration activity occurs along strike extension or at depth within these areas of the POGB.
-Erosion of these gold-bearing structures are thought to be the source of extensive alluvial gold deposits located in the low-lying Madre de Dios region to the north.
-Palamina Peru believes the POGB has considerable potential to contain a compelling number of additional orogenic gold deposits.
+The orogenic gold belt of Puno hosts more than 100 known hard-rock gold-mineralized occurrences and over 50 mines are actively undergoing exploitation in an artisanal, small-scale manner.
+Little to no resource drilling and/or systematic exploration activity occurs, neither along strike extension or at depth within these areas of the POGB.
+Palamina Peru believes the POGB has considerable potential to contain a compelling number of additional yet undiscovered orogenic gold deposits.
+Extended erosion of these gold-bearing structures (by both water and abrasive glacial forces), are thought to be the source of extensive alluvial gold deposits located in the low-lying Madre de Dios region to the north.

-There has been a significant up-grading of road (Pacific-Atlantic interoceanic highway) and power (San Gaban - third power plant under construction) infrastructure over recent years in the POGB.
+Over recent years in the POGB, there has been a significant up-grading of road access (example: Pacific-Atlantic interoceanic highway) and power infrastructure (example: 206 MW San Gaban hydro-electric facility - third power plant under construction).
 It is Palamina Peru's belief that these developments will lead to and assist the development of new gold discoveries in the coming years.
 With this in mind, Palamina Peru has assembled a core Peru-based geological team having a combined 35 years' experience in the POGB.
-All of Palamina Peru's gold projects are in proximity to important known gold occurrences and generally involve grassroots exploration over geologically highly prospective areas.
-Acquisition of land positions with proven potential is included in the Palamina Peru's strategy within the POGB.
+Palamina Peru's five gold projects in the POGB occur in proximity to important known gold occurrences and generally involve grassroots exploration over geologically highly prospective areas.
+All have previously been to some extent "ground-truthed" by artisanal, small-scale and informal miners who are generally limited to mining gold from the top 50-100 metres below surface.
+Mineralized orogenic systems can extend down dip to over 1,000 metres in depth.